asherikov/qpmad/README.md

 - Lazy data initialization, e.g., perform inversion of the Cholesky factor only if some of the constraints are activated.

+- Works with positive-definite problems only (add regularization if necessary).

+- Performs in-place factorization of Hessian and can reuse it on subsequent iterations.

 - Does not compute value of the objective function.